What is Share Market?

 When a company comes out with an initial public offer (IPO) it is called the primary market.
-The normal purpose of an IPO is to list the stock in the share market.
-Once the share gets listed it starts trading in the secondary market.
-Buying and selling shares is largely like buying and selling any other commodity.
+The normal purpose of an IPO is to get the stock listed in the share market.
+Once the share gets listed and bought, it starts trading further in the secondary market.

 How are Shares Priced in the Market and Who Determines the Price?

-The market determines the price of the share.
+The market determines the price of the share as per the usual rules of demand and supply.
 Normally, share prices go up when the company is growing very fast or it is earning very good profits or it gets new orders.
 As demand for the stock picks up more investors want to buy the stock at higher prices and that is how the price goes up.
-Price of share is determined by demand and supply.

 What are Stock Indices?

-Thousands of companies list their shares on the Indian share markets.
-From these, a few similar stocks are grouped together to form an index.
+From the companies listed in the stock exchanges, a few similar stocks are grouped together to form an index.
 The classification may be on the basis of company size, industry, market capitalization, or other categories.
-The BSE Sensex includes 30 stocks and the NSE comprises 50 stocks.
+The Sensex is the oldest index comprising shares of 30 companies and represents roughly 45% of the free-float market capitalization.
+The Nifty includes 50 companies and accounts for approximately 62% of its free-float market cap.
 Others include sector indices like the Bankex, market cap indices like the BSE Midcap or the BSE Small cap, and others.

 What is Offline Trading and What is Online Trading?